Start a project with MRI

 Policies for data sharing and reuse

-From the FCBG perspective the PI is the owner of the data and hence can share are reuse the data.
-If a late download of the data is necessary for sharing purposes, the FCBG will remit the data only to the PI staff upon written request of the PI.
+From the FCBG perspective, the PI is the owner of the data and can therefore share or reuse it.
+If a late download of the data is necessary for sharing purposes, the FCBG will remit the data only to the PI staff upon the PI's written request. .

 A.12.
 Authorship and Acknowledgments